Contract for difference: Criticism

-There has also been some concern that CFD trading lacks transparency as it happens primarily over-the-counter and that there is no standard contract.
+There has also been concern that CFD trading lacks transparency as it happens primarily over-the-counter and there is no standard contract.
 This has led some to suggest that CFD providers could exploit their clients.
 This topic appears regularly on trading forums, in particular when it comes to rules around executing stops, and liquidating positions in margin call.

-This is also something that the Australian Securities Exchange, promoting their Australian exchange traded CFD and some of the CFD providers, promoting direct market access products, have used to support their particular offering.
-They argue that their offering reduces this particular risk in some way.
-The counter argument is that there are many CFD providers and the industry is very competitive with over twenty CFD providers in the UK alone.
+This is also something that the Australian Securities Exchange, promoting their Australian exchange traded CFD, and some of the CFD providers promoting direct market access products, have used to support their particular offering.
+They argue that their offering reduces this risk in some way.
+The counter argument is that there are many CFD providers and the industry is very competitive, with over twenty CFD providers in the UK alone.
 If there were issues with one provider, clients could switch to another.
-Providers of contracts for difference (CFDs) often target potential investors through magazine advertisements, newspaper supplements, prime-time television spots and websites.
+Providers of CFDs often target potential investors through magazine advertisements, newspaper supplements, prime-time television spots and websites.

 Some of the criticism surrounding CFD trading is connected with the CFD brokers' unwillingness to inform their users about the psychology involved in this kind of high-risk trading.
-Factors such as the fear of losing that translates into neutral and even losing positions become a reality when the users change from a demonstration account to the real one.
-This fact is not documented by the majority of CFD brokers.
+Factors such as the fear of losing, that translates into neutral and even losing positions, become a reality when the users change from a demonstration account to the real one.

-Criticism has also been expressed about the way that some CFD providers hedge their own exposure and the conflict of interest that this could cause when they define the terms under which the CFD is traded.
-One article suggested that some CFD providers had been running positions against their clients based on client profiles, in the expectation that those clients would lose, and that this created a conflict of interest for the providers.
+Criticism has also been expressed about the way that some CFD providers hedge their own exposure, and the conflict of interest that this could cause when they define the terms under which the CFD is traded.
+A 2010 article suggested that some CFD providers had been running positions against their clients based on client profiles, in the expectation that those clients would lose, and that this created a conflict of interest for the providers.

-Bucket shops

-CFDs, when offered by providers under the market maker model, have been compared to the bets sold by bucket shops, were businesses that allowed speculation based on the prices of stocks or commodities flourished in the United States at the turn of the 20th century.
-These allowed speculators to place highly leveraged bets on stocks generally not backed or hedged by actual trades on an exchange, so the speculator was in effect betting against the house.
-Bucket shops, colourfully described in Jesse Livermore's semi-autobiographical Reminiscences of a Stock Operator, are illegal in the United States according to criminal as well as securities law.